 If the injury occurred during the course of work, the insurance company of your employer pays the benefits of your workers compensation claim.

-Do I need to pay to claim burn injury compensation?
+Do I need to pay to claim finger injury compensation?

 The answer is no. Our team at Withstand Lawyers are approved by the Independent Review Office (IRO) which means you are not liable for your legal costs and disbursements as they are covered by IRO regardless of the outcome.